tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **Measurements and Expectations:**

-The most straightforward way to get the output from the circuit object is getting the output wavefunction in vector form as ``c.state()``.
+The most straightforward way to get the output from the circuit object is by getting the output wavefunction in vector form as ``c.state()``.

 For bitstring sampling, we have ``c.perfect_sampling()`` which returns the bitstring and the corresponding probability amplitude.